MicrosoftDocs/VBA-Docs/api/Publisher.WebPageOptions.SetBackgroundSoundRepeat.md

 ## Example

-The following example sets the background sound for page four of the active Web publication to a .wav file on the local computer.
+The following example sets the background sound for page four of the active web publication to a .wav file on the local computer.
 If  **BackgroundSoundLoopForever** is **False**, the  **SetBackgroundSoundRepeat** method is used to specify that the background sound be repeated infinitely (note the omission of the **_RepeatTimes_** parameter).
 If **BackgroundSoundLoopForever** is **True**, the  **SetBackgroundSoundRepeat** method is used to specify that the background sound not be repeated infinitely, but that it should be repeated twice.

 ```vb